Canning Town

-Canning Town is a district of West Ham in the London Borough of Newham, East London, England, north of the Royal Victoria Dock.
+Canning Town is a district of the London Borough of Newham, East London, England, north of the Royal Victoria Dock.
 Its urbanisation was largely due to the creation of the dock.
-The area was part of the ancient parish and County Borough of West Ham.
+The area was part of the ancient parish and County Borough of West Ham, which was a local government district in the south west of Essex from 1886 to 1965.
 It forms part of the London E16 postcode district.

-The area is undergoing significant regeneration as of 2012, with the building of up to 10,000 new homes.
+Canning Town and the neighbouring Custom House have been undergoing a £3.7 billion regeneration in recent years, which includes the development of up to 10,000 new homes.

 History

 Bridges facilitate development

 Before the 19th century, the district was largely marshland, and accessible only by boat, or a toll bridge.
 In 1809, an Act of Parliament was passed for the construction of the Barking Road between the East India Docks and Barking.
 A five-span iron bridge was constructed in 1810 to carry the road across the River Lea at Bow Creek.
 This bridge was damaged by a collision with a collier in March 1887 and replaced by the London County Council (LCC) in 1896.
 This bridge was in turn replaced in 1934, at a site to the north and today's concrete flyover begun in smaller form in the 1960s, but successively modified to incorporate new road layouts for the upgraded A13 road and a feeder to the Limehouse Link tunnel, avoiding the Blackwall Tunnel.
 The abutments of the old iron bridge have now been utilised for the Jubilee footbridge, linking the area to Leamouth, in the London Borough of Tower Hamlets, on the western bank of the Lea.

 The area is thought to be named after the first Viceroy of India, Charles John Canning, who suppressed the Indian Rebellion of 1857 about the time the district expanded.
 The population increased rapidly after the North London Line was built from Stratford to North Woolwich, in 1846.
 This was built to carry coal and goods from the docks; and when the passenger station was first built it was known as Barking Road.
 Speculative builders constructed houses for the workers attracted by the new chemical industries established in the lower reaches of the River Lea, and for the nearby Thames Ironworks and Shipbuilding Company and Tate & Lyle refinery.